manticoresoftware/manticoresearch/manual/Searching/Percolate_query.md

 <!-- example invalid_json -->
 ##### I may have invalid JSONs, please skip them

-If you provide documents as separate JSONs there is an option for `CALL PQ` to skip invalid JSONs.
-In the example note that in the 2nd and 3rd queries the 2nd JSON is invalid.
-Without `1 as skip_bad_json` the 2nd query fails, adding it in the 3rd query allows to avoid that.
-This option is not available via JSON over HTTP as the whole JSON query should be always valid when sent via the HTTP protocol.
+When using CALL PQ with separate JSONs, you can use the option 1 as skip_bad_json to skip any invalid JSONs in the input.
+In the example below, the 2nd query fails due to an invalid JSON, but the 3rd query avoids the error by using 1 as skip_bad_json.
+Keep in mind that this option is not available when sending JSON queries over HTTP, as the whole JSON query must be valid in that case.

 <!-- intro -->
 SQL: